The 10 Privacy Principles of PIPEDA – Challenging Compliance

 Challenging Compliance

-The principle of Challenging Compliance states that individuals shall be able to challenge your organization’s compliance on any of the privacy principles of PIPEDA.
+The principle of Challenging Compliance states that individuals shall be able to challenge an organization’s compliance on any of the privacy principles of PIPEDA.

-This means that your organization must have procedures in place to receive and respond to complaints and inquiries.
+This means that an organization must have procedures in place to receive and respond to complaints and inquiries.
 The procedures should be simple and easy to use.

 Investigating Complaints

-If your organization receives a complaint, it shall investigate it — not ignore it.
-If a complaint is justified, your organization should take appropriate measures to remedy it.
-This may involve amending your organization’s practices and policies.
+If an organization receives a complaint, it should investigate it — not ignore it.
+If the complaint is justified, the organization should take appropriate measures to remedy it.
+This may involve amending the organization’s practices and policies.

-Your organization’s privacy officer is responsible for accepting and investigating inquiries and complaints.
+The organization’s privacy officer (or person responsible for privacy compliance) is responsible for accepting and investigating inquiries and complaints.